- Best cheap fast cars you can purchase in 2018

 The reason for this is a very high cash price – even after the government’s £4,500 Plug-in Car Grant – and a lack of deposit contribution discount.
 Even the relatively low interest charges can’t offset that list price.

-And so we come to the reigning champion – the Ford Focus RS – sitting here in Mountune Red Edition guise as a run-out model.
+And so we come to the reigning cheap fast car test champion – the Ford Focus RS – sitting here in Mountune Red Edition guise as a run-out model.
 Is it still capable of holding the crown high?

 The Focus was by far and away the fastest from 0-62mph in our drag race boasting a time of just 4.7 seconds thanks to its Mountune-tweaked 375hp 2.3-litre Ecoboost engine and all-wheel drive system providing excellent traction from the get go.